Showing posts with label waterfowl. Show all posts

 Orchid Garden

-Lea Asian Garden had a Southeast Asia Javanese temple, an ancient blaze landscape filled with Bayan trees, a bamboo grove of established fruits, a lotus pool, and a stepping stone path through the garden that led to the Balinese Shrine.
+Lea Asian Garden had a Southeast Asian Javanese temple, an ancient blaze landscape filled with Bayan trees, a bamboo grove of established fruits, a lotus pool, and a stepping stone path through the Garden that led to the Gardenalinese Shrine.

-Kapnick Brazilian Garden was a garden of people of great diversity and color with a very colorful wall.
+Kapnick Brazilian Garden was a garden of people from diverse backgrounds and colors, featuring a colorful wall.

-Kapnick Caribbean garden was full of towering palms, tropical fruit, and vegetables.
+Kapnick's Caribbean garden was filled with towering palms, tropical fruits, and vegetables.

-Smith Children's Garden was full of vibrant flowers, vegetables, and butterflies, a landscape for children.
+Smith Children's Garden was full of vibrant flowers, vegetables, and butterflies—a landscape for children.
 We saw a bicycle, a hand pump, and a toilet decorated with flowers.
-We saw Flo and Joe flower people working in the vegetable garden.
-A large turtle made of seashells.
+We saw Flo and Joe, flower people, working in the vegetable garden.
+There was also a large turtle made of seashells.

-Scotts Florida Garden was full of trees, palms, a cascading stream, Lake Topkie, and Deep Lake.
+Scott's Florida Garden was full of trees, palms, a cascading stream, Lake Topkie, and Deep Lake.
 Florida was once an ancient seafloor.

 There was a 90-acre Nature sanctuary boardwalk, which we did not take.